openstack-archive/tripleo-ipsec/README.md

   on the TripleO dynamic inventory.
 Defaults to: `true`.
 * `ipsec_uninstall_tunnels`: Determines whether the role should remove the IPSEC tunnels that were previously set.
 Defaults to: `false`.
+* `ipsec_upgrade_tunnels`: Determines whether the role should upgrade the IPSEC tunnels that were previously set.
+This means it'll remove all the tunnels created in a previous run and replace them.
+Defaults to: `false`.

 Example Playbook
 ----------------